-The inevitable journey for authors and maybe illustrators (although I’m not sure illustrator’s follow an identical pattern) is if they want to become traditionally published, or if they want to secure an agent, they must query.
+The inevitable journey for authors and illustrators, if they want to become traditionally published, or if they want to secure a agent representation, leads to the dreadful query.
 You’ll often notice the Twitter hashtag #amquerying in frequent use by the most hopeful among us.
 What exactly is querying and how do you do it correctly?
 Well, read on and find out.

 If you Google how to query, or how to write a query letter, the results are super saturated.
 It can feel overwhelming where to even start, even though you already started!
 Let me shine some light on the entire issue for you in one clear, concise explanation.

 As with any endeavor, a little bit of research before action is the gold standard.
 Too often, eager beaver writers read a couple articles, find a couple prospective agents, and begin blasting out query letters.
 Let me just save you a bit of regret by imploring you to stand fast, hang on, and relax.
 Deep breath.
 Put your best foot forward by taking a little time on this one to gather your thoughts, and your knowledge, before moving to application.

 A literary query is simply a request from you to a prospective agent for representation.
 As with any industry, decades have gone by that have shaped the current, modern expectations of a query.
 Every agent, agency, and publisher has different requirements.
 Many state exactly what they want to see and how they want to see it.